brisvag/stir/README.md

 stir -h
 ```

-# Tools

-## stir
-Wrapper for pymol.
-Loads a system and provides access to the other tools.
+For example, to load a typical system:
 ```
 stir system.gro topol.top md.xtc
 ```
-Initializes with the repo's `pymolrc` and automatically runs `garnish` and `mt_nice`.
+`stir` initializes PyMOL with its own `pymolrc` and automatically runs `garnish` and `nice`.
-Also loads the other tools, ready to be used with `mt_toolname` from within pymol.
+It also loads the other tools, ready to be used from within pymol.

 ---

+# Tools

 ## garnish
 Draws bonds and elastic network for coarse-grained systems.